SURFnet/eduxchange-eu-tech-docs/registration.md

 ![service details](./images/registration/2.png)

 4. Fill in the fields under `Contact information` and `Service provider policies`.
-Use [https://eduxchange.eu/privacy](https://eduxchange.eu/privacy) for the privacy policy.
+Use your linstitutions url's and confirm you comply to the policies.

 ![service details](./images/registration/3.png)